Torwood

 Torwood (Coille Tor) is a small village located 2 mi north-northwest of Larbert, 4 mi north-west of Falkirk and 6 mi south-southeast of Stirling.
 Torwood lies within the Falkirk Council area of Scotland.
 The population recorded in the 2011 UK Census was 245.

 The A9 road between Bannockburn and Camelon runs through the village.
-Torwood Has 5 streets: Provost Gardens, Stirling Road, Castle Crescent, Forester Gait & Glen Road.
+Torwood has 5 streets: Provost Gardens, Stirling Road, Castle Crescent, Forrester Gait & Glen Road.
 Glen Road leads on to Torwood Castle, Quarry and Broch.